shauryasiffy/Mathematica/README.md

-# Mathematica
+# GATE23
-My this repository provides with mathematical solutions.
+Repository for GATE programs and solutions.